Florida Department of Agriculture and Consumer Services

 Withlacoochee State Forest is currently the third largest state forest in Florida and is divided into several distinct tracts of land.
-Using sound ecosystem management, the Florida Forest Service provides for multiple-use of the forest resources which includes timber management, wildlife management, ecological restoration, and outdoor recreation.
+Using sound ecosystem management, the Florida Forest Service provides for multiple use of the forest resources.
+The forest is managed for timber, wildlife, ecological restoration and outdoor recreation.

-Withlacoochee State Forest's location provides convenient access for many visitors since it is within two hours driving time from Cape Canaveral, Orlando, and several other points of interest.
-The State Forest is located in west central Florida with headquarters located on U.S. Highway 41 approximately seven miles north of the town of Brooksville and 50 miles north of the city of Tampa.
+Withlacoochee State Forest's location provides convenient access for many visitors since it is within two hours driving time from Cape Canaveral, Orlando and several other points of interest.
+The state forest is located in west central Florida with headquarters located on U.S. Highway 41 approximately seven miles north of the town of Brooksville and 50 miles north of Tampa.

 Map with Trailhead Locations:

-Withlacoochee is an Indian word meaning "crooked river" which accurately describes the river as it makes its 70-mile journey from the Green Swamp in northern Polk County to the Gulf of Mexico at Yankeetown.
-Withlacoochee State Forest has several waterways which flow through different portions of the property.
+Withlacoochee is an Indian word meaning "crooked river," which accurately describes the river as it makes its 70-mile journey from the Green Swamp in northern Polk County to the Gulf of Mexico at Yankeetown.
+Withlacoochee State Forest has several waterways that flow through different portions of the property.
 The Withlacoochee River, Little Withlacoochee River and Jumper Creek have all been designated as Outstanding Florida Waters.
-The most notable is the Withlacoochee River which meanders through 13 miles of the forest.
+The most notable is the Withlacoochee River, which meanders through 13 miles of the forest.

-A variety of tree species create dense woodlands and canopy trails.
-Species found on the forest include: slash pine, longleaf pine, pond cypress, bald cypress and a mixture of oak, maple, southern magnolia, gum and hickory.
-Springtime forest visitors will be delighted with the colorful blossoms produced by the abundance of wildflowers.
+Trees of many species create dense woodlands and canopy trails.
+Species found on the forest include slash pine, longleaf pine, pond cypress, bald cypress, oak, maple, southern magnolia, gum and hickory.
+Springtime forest visitors will be delighted with the colorful abundance of wildflowers.
 Flower varieties such as goldenrod, thistle and blazing star can be found along state forest roadways.

-Declared as one of the "10 Coolest Places You've Never Been in North America" by the World Wildlife Fund, Withlacoochee State Forest is a haven for the outdoor enthusiast.
+Named one of the "10 Coolest Places You've Never Been in North America" by the World Wildlife Fund, Withlacoochee State Forest is a haven for the outdoor enthusiast.
 Activities include miles of trails for hiking, bicycling, horseback riding and canoeing.
-Seasonal hunting is available throughout most of the forest and fishing is plentiful on Withlacoochee’s many lakes and waterways.
-Several campgrounds are available and feature full-facility, primitive or group camping areas.
-Croom Motorcycle Area provides 2600-acres of off-road facilities for motorcycles and all-terrain vehicles (ATVs).
-Several day use facilities are located throughout the forest and provide areas for picnicking and wildlife viewing.
+Seasonal hunting is available in most of the forest, and fishing is plentiful on Withlacoochee’s many lakes and waterways.
+Several campgrounds are available and feature developed and primitive campsites.
+The forest also has group camps for organized youth group excursions.
+Croom Motorcycle Area provides 2,600 acres of off-road facilities for motorcycles and all-terrain vehicles (ATVs).
+Several day-use facilities are located on the forest and provide areas for picnicking and wildlife viewing.

-- Withlacoochee State Forest is part of the Great Florida Birding Trail
+- Withlacoochee State Forest is part of the Great Florida Birding and Wildlife Trail.

-The Withlacoochee State Forest Visitor’s Center is open daily for visitors to obtain brochures and maps.
+The Withlacoochee State Forest Visitor Center is open daily for visitors to obtain brochures and maps.
 Contact us for: